News and travels

 2010 - now | with Sara Kiesler, Stephanie Brown, and Laura Dabbish | CMU

-This project investigates people's experience with anonymity on the Internet and their attitudes about anonymity.
+This project investigates people's experience with anonymity on the Internet and their attitudes about managing personal information online.
 It was developed under the XIA project about the next generation of the Internet.
 I conducted interviews with people from seven different countries to find out why they want to be anonymous and what method they use to achieve anonymity online.
+I also designed and analyzed an international survey and a U.S. representative survey (collaborated with Pew Research Center) on how people manage their online information and their opinions on anonymity and privacy.

 Information and knowledge sharing in asynchronous collaborative analysis